5jv/wdps/README.md

 Upload the contents of the "www" folder to the root folder of your ftp and access the "installer.php" file then configure your database to finalize the installation with duplicator.

 Ex: www.yoursite.com/installer.php

+## Access
+The username and password for the first connection, you can change them later.

+Username: wdps
+Password: wdps